City Ground: Early years

 Throughout the 1900s, Notts County also regularly used the City Ground for home matches when their usual venue at Trent Bridge was unavailable for football due to cricket taking precedence.

-The new ground was called the City Ground.
-It was only a few hundred yards from the old Town Ground at the opposite end of Trent Bridge, which had been named after the Town Arms pub.
-Nottingham was granted its Charter as a city in 1897 and it was called the City Ground to commemorate this as the land on which it stands was at that time within the city boundary.
-In 1952 boundary changes resulted in the ground coming under the local council of West Bridgford (Rushcliffe Borough Council) rather than the city.
-Opposite the City Ground, still within the city boundaries, lies Meadow Lane, home of Notts County.
+The new ground was also called the City Ground.
+It was only half a mile from the old City Ground.
+Nottingham was granted its Charter as a city in 1897 and the name was changed from the Town Ground to the City Ground to commemorate this.
+Contrary to popular belief the New City Ground has never been in the city, a story circulated when they became world famous in the 1980s claiming that there had been a boundary change but this was proved to be incorrect.

 The City Ground was the first football ground to have elliptically shaped goalposts when it was presented with a new set of goals by the Nottingham-based Standard Goals Company in 1922.
 Before this, goalposts had usually been round or square.
 This shape eventually became commonplace, but the FA's ruling in 1938 that the 8-yard width of a goal should be measured from the inside of such posts meant that the City Ground's goals had been two inches too narrow for the preceding sixteen years.

-In 1935 the club declined an opportunity to buy the ground from Nottingham Corporation for £7,000.
+In 1935, the club declined an opportunity to buy the ground from Nottingham Corporation for £7,000.

-During the Second World War the City Ground held a variety of events to entertain off-duty servicemen, including boxing, horse gymkhanas, and visits from zoos.
+During World War II the City Ground held a variety of events to entertain off-duty servicemen, including boxing, horse gymkhanas, and visits from zoos.
 The pitch was badly damaged by bombing on the night of 8–9 May 1941, with repairs costing £75 9s 11d.